scifir/scifir-chemistry/TO-DO.md

 - TODO: is_ether(), and all the others of those functions
 - TODO: molecule::get_formula(),operator << of molecule
 - TODO: operator == and operator != of molecule
-- TODO: ether, carboxilic_acid, and all the other molecule subclasses of normal_molecule in order to have the same clarity as with units length, mass, etc.
 - TODO: ordering for molecules
 - TODO: .msm should have \<atom\> with nick attribute to abbreviate special atoms

 ## BIOCHEMISTRY (5)

-- TODO: global carbohidrates pointing to the molecule object
+- TODO: creation of carbohidrates as instance of molecule class
-- TODO: protein class, with special format to store and load it
+- TODO: protein class with special format to store and load it
 - TODO: molecule::is_biochemical()
-- TODO: Store the proteins only one time, and to calculate a lot of them use that unique instead for the data purpose.
+- TODO: think and implement this: store the proteins only one time, and to calculate a lot of them use that unique instead for the data purpose.
 For movement modeling, with one instance is enough, and use position coordinates and rotation coordinates to store the data of each protein
 - TODO: add abbreviation of one letter to aminoacids

 ## MATTER (1)